GluuFederation/docs-ce-prod/docs/source/user-management/local-user-management.md

 - Email

 !!!
 Note
     Make sure to use the *exact* spelling as shown above.

-Gluu administrators can define additionals supported fields for import by navigating to:

-- Log into Gluu Admin UI
+!!!
+Note
+    If `User Status` is not included, the default is set to Inactive

-- Navigate to `Organization Configuration` > `JSON Configuration`
+Additional fields can be defined for import in oxTrust by navigating to `Organization Configuration` > `JSON Configuration` and selecting the tab for `oxTrust Import Configuration`.

-- Select `oxTrust Import Configuration` tab